Virginia Hammond

 Virginia Hammond (August 20, 1893 – April 6, 1972) was an American film and theatre actress.

-Born in Staunton, Virginia.
-Hammond was the daughter of a Confederate army major.
+Her stage name is from the State of Virginia, and her mother’s maiden name.

+Early life

+Hammond was born as Louise Shumate in Staunton, Virginia, into an Virginia Huguenot family, as the daughter of a Confederate army major, Thomas Jackson Shumate (originally: de la Chaumette) who died shortly after her birth.
+Hammond was raised by her mother in Oskaloosa, Iowa.
+Hammond attended school at Penn College, then Miss Blood’s School of Oratory, and Hinshaw’s Dramatic School, both in Chicago.
+Hammond auditioned for E.H.
+Sothern and Julia Marlowe.

+Career

 Hammond began her career in 1907, where she made her theatre debut in the Broadway play, titled, John the Baptist.
-She continued her career, mainly appearing on theatre, in which her credits includes, Our American Cousin, The Famous Mrs. Fair, Tumble In, What's Your Husband Doing?, The Man Who Came to Dinner, Arsene Lupin, What the Doctor Ordered and Desert Sands, among others.
+She continued her career, mainly appearing on theatre, in which her credits includes, Our American Cousin, The Famous Mrs. Fair, Tumble In, What's Your Husband Doing?, The Man Who Came to Dinner, Arsène Lupin, What the Doctor Ordered and Desert Sands, among others.
 Her final theatre credit was from the Broadway play, titled, Craig's Wife, in which she played the role of "Mrs. Frazier", in 1947.